 - Providing the operational infrastructure and certification services; - Making reasonable efforts to ensure it conducts an efficient and trustworthy operation.
-"Reasonable efforts" include but are not limited to operating in compliance with: - Documented CP, PDS and CPS; - Documented Sirar's Operations Policies and Procedures; and - Within applicable agreements, Saudi Law and regulations.
+"Reasonable efforts" include but are not limited to operating in compliance with: - Documented CP and CPS; - o Documented Sirar's Operations Policies and Procedures; and - Within applicable agreements, Saudi Law and regulations.